-The amount of each NEO's annual incentive is made up of a "Company Performance Component" and an "Individual Performance Component".
+The amount of each NEO's annual incentive is made up of a "Company Performance Component" and an "Individual Performance Component" and each component is considered based on "Threshold", "Target" "Exemplary" and "Maximum" objectives.
 The Company Performance Component is based on corporate performance against specified financial targets.
 The Individual Performance Component is comprised of personal performance objectives that are recommended each year for the NEOs (other than the CEO), by the CEO and approved by the Board, and for the CEO, by the Chair of the Board and approved by the Board.
 Annual incentives are only paid if the NEO is actively employed at the time of payment.

-For fiscal year 2019, the weighting between the Company Performance Component and Individual Performance Component was as follows:
+For fiscal year 2021, the weighting between the Company Performance Component and Individual Performance Component was as follows:

-NEO Company Perform Ladicidual Barfarmana Camanana

-NEO EPS CORE EBT Individual Performance Component
+NEO Company Performance Component CORE EPS Individual Performance Component

-CEO (1) N/A N/A N/A
+CEO 60% 40%

-VP, CFO 30% 30% 40%
+VP, CFO 60% 40%

-VP, Investments 30% 30% 40%
+VP, RL 60% 40%

-VP, SMFO 30% 30% 40%
+VP, Investments 60% 40%

-VP, CRO 20% 20% 60%
+VP, CRO 40% 60%

-The Company Performance Component is based on achievement of both EPS and CORE EBT relative to the annual target.
-Each component is weighted at 50%.
-In 2019, EPS at Target was \$1.46 and scaled from \$1.16 (\$0.30 below Target) for Threshold to \$1.76 (\$0.30 above Target) for Maximum.
-In 2019, CORE EBT for Target was \$10,223,000 and scaled from \$7,286,000 for Threshold to \$12,267,000 for Maximum.
+The Company Performance Component is based on achievement of CORE EPS relative to the annual target.
+In 2021, CORE EPS at Target was \$0.82 and scaled from \$0.52 (\$0.30 below Target) for Threshold and up to \$1.12 (\$0.30 above Target) for Maximum.

-The Individual Performance Component is based on performance of the executive against specific objectives linked to the Corporation's strategic plan, including measures or targets related to strategic direction, financial capital and liquidity plans, risk management and controls, business operating effectiveness, leadership and people management, and governance and management.
+The Individual Performance Component is based on performance of the executive against specific objectives linked to the Corporation's strategic plan, including measures or targets related to strategic direction, financial capital and liquidity plans, risk management and controls, business operating effectiveness, leadership and people management, and governance.
 Results are weighted based on the objectives and the related performance level.
-Achievement of objectives as expected results in an annual incentive entitlement at the Target level; less than expected achievement results in an annual incentive entitlement at the Threshold level; outstanding achievement results in an annual incentive entitlement at the Maximum level.
-Failure to achieve the Threshold level of performance for individual performance disqualifies NEOs from participating in the annual incentive plan.
+Achievement of objectives as expected, results in an annual incentive entitlement at the Target level; less than expected achievement, results in an annual incentive entitlement at the Threshold level; outstanding achievement, results in an annual incentive entitlement at the Threshold level formance level formation.

+performance for the Individual Performance Component disqualifies NEOs from participating in the annual incentive plan.

 The Board appointed Karen H. Weaver as MCAN's President & CEO effective May 8, 2019.
 Prior to her appointment, Ms. Weaver served as MCAN's Interim CEO effective October 9, 2018.
 Prior to that date, Ms. Weaver served on the Board of MCAN, having been appointed in November 2011.
-As President & CEO, Ms. Weaver's 2019 compensation is comprised of an annual salary of \$600,000.
-There was no provision in 2019 for an annual incentive.
-In 2020, Ms. Weaver will receive \$485,000 annual base salary and be eligible for 50% annual incentive at target and 80% at maximum.
-For 2019, Ms. Weaver was granted LTIP awards in the amount of 10,405 PSUs and 7,284 RSUs.
-As Interim CEO, Ms. Weaver received a monthly amount of \$50,000 during her tenure in this position.
-She is also provided a monthly housing assistance payment and benefits as per the MCAN plans.
+As President & CEO, Ms. Weaver's compensation for 2021 was comprised of an annual salary of \$510,000, potential annual incentive at Target of 50% and an annual LTIP grant of 60%.